-Caraway seeds are one of Europe’s oldest seasonings, Czechs often use it with pork.
-It is also commonly used when baking bread and other salty pastry.
+Caraway seeds are one of Europe’s oldest seasonings; Czechs often season pork with caraway seeds.
+Caraway is also commonly used when baking bread and other salty pastry.

-Furthermore, caraway seed is a favorite seasoning to prepare potatoes, cabbage, geese, ducks and other meals in Czech cuisine.
+Furthermore, caraway seed is a favorite seasoning to prepare potatoes, cabbage, geese, ducks, and other Czech cuisine meals.

-Prepare a roasting pan with a lid (you can also cover the pan with an aluminum foil), a sharp knife and a cutting board.
+Prepare a roasting pan with a lid (you can also cover the pan with aluminum foil), a sharp knife, and a cutting board.
 Let’s cook!